How to Use The Pomodoro Technique with FocusMe

 On the next page, click on the “Add” button.

-You can select the website/s in the History tab,
+You can select the website/s in the Recent tab, where recent websites you’ve been to are listed:

 Or manually input them in the Custom tab.
 Note: you can add more than one URL by hitting enter after each, as shown below: